mokaddesh-cefalo/assignment/README.md

             ‘Accept = application/json’ for json response
             ‘Accept = application/xml’ for xml type response

+##Target: Find story through pagination

+#Get URL: /api/stories

+#Query Parameter:

+    *sort, Type: string, Default value : publishedDate *page, Type: integer($int32), Default value : 0 *limit, Type: integer($int32), Default value : 3

+#Description:

+    *Provide ‘Accept’ headers application/json for json response, application/xml for xml type response
+    *‘page’ for number of page in pagination, default value is 0 *‘limit’ for number of stories in a page, default value is 3 *‘sort’ for name of Story table column which will be used for sorting, default value is ‘publishedDate’

 ##Target: Create a new story attached in request body